tolympia/cherk/README.md

 # CHERK readme
 ## Introduction
 Each spring, the College Board administers a set of AP Exams to test students' knowledge in various subject areas.
 Here at GA, we offer many AP classes, and scheduling the exams is a difficult and tedious process.
 There are many moving parts, such as coordinating times proctors are free with the times of the exams.
-We wanted to help simplify this process, and we feel that our code can benefit multiple users, such as the organizers, the proctors, and the students, and allow for a smoother process where people know exactly where and when their exams are.
+We wanted to help simplify this process, and we feel that our code can benefit multiple users.

 ## Process